Health, Nutrition & Exercise Sciences (HNES)

 HNES 658.
 Advanced Medical Nutrition Therapy.
 3-4 Credits.

-This course focuses on leadership, team-building, and professional communication in Dietetics.
-Leadership and communication theories will be applied to everyday practices to prepare participants to be successful leaders in the workforce. {Also offered for undergraduate credit - see HNES 468.}.
+This course focuses on leadership, team-building, and professional communication in Nutrition Science & Dietetics.
+Leadership and communication theories will be applied to everyday practices to prepare participants to be successful leaders in the workforce.
+Dual-listing: HNES 468.

 HNES 690.
 Graduate Seminar.
 1-3 Credits.